Archived Interviews with:

 Mr. Marks continued to work with Deloitte and Touche in the Management Consulting group in

-Quorum is a Calgary based company with a primary focus on developing, marketing,
+Quorum is a North American company with a primary focus on developing, marketing,

-implementing and supporting proprietary software products.
-Its key products are
+implementing and supporting proprietary software products for the automotive retail

 Dealership System Provider for GM in Canada.
-The Company has grown from having their
+The Company has grown rapidly in the past

 Quorum's success comes from